 - 1. Before installing the driver make sure you have a working internet connection. - 2.
 Insert the Device Drivers & Utilities + User's Manual disc into an attached DVD drive. - 3.
 Click Option Drivers (button). - 4.
 Click 3.Install Creative Driver > Yes. - 5.
 Click OK and the system will automatically restart to complete the driver installation process. - 6.
 The Sound Blaster Connect App will download but you will need to have a working internet connection. - 7.
-Click the Start menu in Windows to access the Microsoft Store App tile under Explore (see Figure 1 21 on page 1 30). - 8.
-Click the Sign in icon \aleph and select Downloads and updates. - 9.
+Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 8.
+Click the Sign in icon $\mathbb{A}$ and select Downloads and updates. - 9.
 Click Check for Updates. - 10.
 A list of apps being downloaded will pop-up.